Quapaw language: Revitalization

 Ardina Moore taught Quapaw language classes through the tribe.
-As of 2012, Quapaw language lessons are available online or by DVD.

 An online audio lexicon of the Quapaw language is available on the tribal website to assist language learners.
 The lexicon incorporates audio of first language speakers who were born between 1870 and 1918.

 The 2nd Annual Dhegiha Gathering in 2012 brought Quapaw, Osage, Kaw, Ponca, and Omaha speakers together to share best practices in language revitalization.
-A Quapaw Tribal Youth Language and Cultural Preservation Camp teaches the language to children, and the Quapaw Tribal Museum offers classes for adults.
+A Quapaw Tribal Youth Language and Cultural Preservation Camp taught the language to children.

+In 2024, the Quapaw Nation Culture Division created a permanent language department which hired language staff, restarted Quapaw language community classes, and is working towards increased language services.